 - Real men are tireless, invincible and keep working regardless of the personal or health risks.

 Nobody wins here.
-Many men who are raised to believe in these values, but who lack power having been denied access to the rewards such values supposedly offer due to culture or class – and who never encounter alternative narratives – become angry, depressed, violent and destructive.
+Many men who are raised to believe in these values and who never encounter alternative narratives can become angry, depressed, violent and destructive.
 This toxic model of masculinity leaves boys and men struggling to cope with trauma and feelings they are taught are ‘feminine’ and therefore weak, unable to feel safe enough to talk, and full of shame and stigma.

 Challenging the gender drivers

 In your church community, SAFER encourages you to do the following:

 - Individually or in groups encourage and support self-reflection to consider personal male privilege and power, and to critically explore their own assumptions about gender roles and stereotypes (some great group resources here)